 Puppies are distractingly cute to begin with, so make sure you’re going into the adoption process well-informed.
 The last thing you want is to bring your new puppy home, only to discover in a year that he is much bigger (or smaller) than you expected.

-STORY TIME: This is actually what happened with me.
-Before bringing Chloe home as a 12-week old puppy, the breeder called her a “mini goldendoodle.”
+This is actually what happened with me.
+Before bringing Chloe home as a 12-week old puppy, the breeder called her a “Mini Goldendoodle.”
 Blinded by my own rose-colored glasses, hearing the word “mini” had me expecting a full-grown dog topping out at around 25 pounds.
 Low and behold, a year later she had grown to about 36 pounds and was much taller/longer than I had initially wanted!
-Luckily, I know now that I’d much rather prefer a dog her size (40 pounds for most of her adult life) due to my active lifestyle, so it worked out. 🙂
+Luckily, I know now that I’d much rather prefer a dog her size (~40 pounds) due to my active lifestyle, so it worked out. 🙂-Whitney, Doodle Doods founder

-Luckily, there are a few different sizes of goldendoodles, making it easy to choose a size that best suits YOU, while also getting the desired temperament and physical traits.
+Luckily, there are a few different standardized sizes of Goldendoodles.
+This makes it easy to choose a size that best suits YOU, while also getting the desired temperament and physical traits.

-Depending on the coat colors of its parents and even grandparents, goldendoodles can turn out to be black, white, cream, golden/caramel, apricot, chocolate, or a mixture of any of those.
+Depending on the coat colors of its parents and even grandparents, Goldendoodles can turn out to be black, white, cream, golden/caramel, red/apricot, chocolate, or a mixture of any of those.

 Where to Get Goldendoodle Puppies

-That said, an infant puppy is easiest to buy from a breeder.
-There are many high-quality breeders out there who have been breeding healthy goldendoodles for years, and they all specialize in breeding different generations, sizes, and colors of them.
+That said, puppies are easiest to buy from a breeder.
+There are many high-quality, reputable breeders out there who have been breeding healthy Goldendoodles for years, and they all specialize in breeding different generations, sizes, and colors of them.